lbaisinger/Andrzej-d2r/caves/readme.md

 File: [any_8.py](any_8.py)

->Note: DO NOT exori cuz Kongras will run fuck knows where.
+>Note: **Ape furs!** DO NOT exori cuz Kongras will run fuck knows where.
 Slow and steady, resp there is shit anyways.
 ---
 [Back to Caves](#caves)